 When I was shown the charts and diagrams, to add, divide, and measure them,

 When I sitting heard the astronomer where he lectured with much applause in the lecture-room,

-The first half of the poem describes a talk on astronomy that the speaker (mostly likely Whitman himself) is attending.
+The first half of the poem describes a talk on astronomy that the speaker (most likely Whitman himself) is attending.
 These four lines are arranged in the form of a list, each line detailing another aspect of the lecture.
-The second and third lines each contain lists describing the various mathematical tools used to discuss the stars by the “learn’d astronomer.
+The second and third lines each contain lists describing the various mathematical tools used to discuss the stars by the “learn’d astronomer”.

-I believe that this repeated use of lists in the first half of the poem is meant to symbolize the sense of boredom the speaker felt.
-Imagine a lecture being merely a long list of facts that you cannot follow and do not understand.
+This repeated use of lists in the first half of the poem is meant to symbolize the sense of boredom the speaker felt.
+Imagine a lecture being merely a long list of facts that one cannot follow and does not understand.
 Trying to pay attention to the lecturer could easily become a mind-numbing exercise.

 The fourth line of the poem goes on to describe not just the lecture itself, but the response of the rest of the audience.
 Apparently, the poet was the only one in the room not hanging on the astronomer’s every word.

 How soon unaccountable I became tired and sick,